Taking Part

 How do I purchase spectator tickets?

-Spectator tickets will be released January 2026.
+Spectator tickets will be released end of Feb/early March 2026.
 Follow our social media or subscribe to our newsletter to be the first to know when they become available and how to purchase.

 What accessibility information do you have?